IFS Training Program FAQ

 - Displaying or allowing to be displayed sexual images in public spaces

-- Deliberate intimidation or stalking
+- Intimidation or stalking

 - Unwanted or uninvited photography or recording

 - Sustained or frequent disruption of training program exercises and activities